-- the arguments about socialization and the myths
+- Unraveling the web of socialization arguments and dispelling the fantastical myths surrounding them.

-- the importance of socialization in child development
+- Discovering the profound importance of socialization in the marvelous tapestry of child development.

 The Arguments and Homeschooling Myths